-Originally authored by Dominic Beattie and TY Ryan
+Originally authored by Dominic Beattie and TJ Ryan

 Managed funds can be an appealing form of investment to include within a portfolio for many different investors – especially young investors starting their wealth accumulation journey, everyday “Mum and Dad” investors saving for the future, and seasoned investors diversifying their assets.